Is Drug Addiction a Disease?

 There are some professionals in the drug rehabilitation field that state that addiction is a disease like heart disease or diabetes.
 This categorization of addiction with physical ailments implies that addiction can be managed with medication.
 This is a very tidy premise when you want to make it easy to bill insurance plans for addiction treatment.

 It is also very often easier and faster to “treat” a person by providing him with a prescription than to help him learn how to address and handle the problems that were created by his addiction.
 That can be a long task but in the history of the Narconon program, has always been a rewarding one.

-The founder of Narconon, William Benitez stated his beliefs on the subject of addiction very clearly by saying: I realized that drug addiction was nothing more than a 'disability resulting when a person ceases to use abilities essential to constructive survival.
-I found that if a person rehabilitated and applied certain abilities, that person could persevere toward goals set, confront life, isolate problems and resolve them, communicate with life, be responsible and set ethical standards, and function within the band of certainty."
+William Benitez, the man who started the first Narconon program in Arizona State Prison, stated his beliefs on the subject of addiction very clearly by saying: I realized that drug addiction was nothing more than a ‘disability resulting when a person ceases to use abilities essential to constructive survival.
+I found that if a person rehabilitated and applied certain abilities, that person could persevere toward goals set, confront life, isolate problems and resolve them, communicate with life, be responsible and set ethical standards, and function within the band of certainty.”

 Over a 45-year span, this has been the basic premise of the Narconon program.
 And year after year, the program has enabled seven out of ten graduates to return to clean and sober lives once they go home.

 Briefly, the Narconon program is composed of the following steps:

 - A drug-free withdrawal step that supports the recovering addict with generous nutritional supplementation and gentle re-orientation exercises and physical assists